-(Stat.XII.l)
+(Stat.XII.1)

-There shall be a Chapel & Patronage Committee whose members shall usually include the President, the Chaplain (who shall be secretary of the Committee) and three other members.
-It shall be responsible to the Governing Body for all matters with regard to the use and day-to-day maintenance of the College Chapel and the exercise of the patronage of the College.
+There shall be a Chapel & Patronage Committee whose members shall usually include 16 the President, the Chaplain (who shall be secretary of the Committee) and three other members.
+It shall be responsible to the Governing Body for all matters touching the use and maintenance of the College Chapel and the exercise of the patronage of the College.